 While sterling has been weak ever since the referendum, a recovery to levels above $1.40 would damage income streams; a stark reminder as to why matching assets and liabilities is taught at such an early stage and repeatedly during an investor’s education.
 Some charities have been able to adopt a fully global portfolio and live within their means.
 Others are far more comfortable investing predominantly in the UK, where premium headline yields are currently available, reflecting political uncertainty.
 This meant it has taken us about 14 years to move from a 60% allocation to a 20% allocation, while growing income distributions each year and in real terms.
 We still see charity allocations of up to 50% to UK equities when analysing charity’s Reports & Accounts across the sector.
 This is a concern, both in terms of the dangers of a sudden drop in income or merely low levels of growth in future years.

 Why the dangers in the UK?
-First, ten companies make up 61% of dividends paid in the FTSE 100.
+First, only a handful of companies account for the majority of the dividends paid in the UK stock market.
 Second, a dangerously high proportion of earnings are distributed to investors as dividends, meaning a drop in profits would be swiftly passed through in lower dividends.
 And the UK stock market is not well represented in sectors in which we would like to access, such as technology and manufacturing.

 Option income at the margins

 For many years, we have managed to add 5-10% per annum to the dividends, coupons and rent we collect by simple option writing on some of the equities we own.
 One needs to be a little opportunistic; returns from this source can be particularly good when volatility is high and less so when markets are gently trending upwards.
 However, this works rather well, given income is generally most welcome when markets are misbehaving and capital values are volatile.